Difference Between Cesspool and Septic Tank

 Key Takeaways

-1. Cesspools are rudimentary waste disposal systems that collect and store sewage without treatment, often leading to environmental and health risks.
+1. Cesspools are rudimentary waste disposal systems that collect and store sewage without treatment, leading to environmental and health risks.

 2. On the other hand, Septic tanks separate solid and liquid waste, treating and disposing of effluent more safely.